 This course is designed to help you set up your website, your online store and mailing list.
 Additionally it covers how you can use both Facebook ads and organic marketing strategies to get people to join your mailing list.
 I’ve used the techniques in this course to collect thousands of targeted leads for both my music projects and my online business.

-Additionally i’m also available for one-on-one hourly consultation calls if you prefer a more personal touch.
-Click here to learn more about my consultations.
+Additionally we’re also available for one-on-one hourly consultation calls if you prefer a more personal touch.
+Click here to learn more about our consultations.